yeoli9/aurora-cluster-tag-inheritance/README.md

 - Aurora cluster does not inherit tags from the cluster when creating read replicas.
 - So I created this project.
-- I wish. nobody use my code. aws support new feature.
+- I hope my code is not used.
+I hope AWS adds new features.

 ## How it works